Concrete Slabs: The Foundation of Modern Design and Functionality

 5. Residential Construction with Concrete Slabs

 In residential construction, concrete slabs are commonly used as the foundation for single-story homes, as well as for basements and garages.
 They provide a stable and durable base for the structure, helping to protect it from moisture and ground movement.
-Additionally, concrete slabs can be insulated to improve the overall energy efficiency of the home, reducing heating and cooling costs for the homeowner.
+Additionally, concrete slab can be insulated to improve the overall energy efficiency of the home, reducing heating and cooling costs for the homeowner.

 6. Commercial Construction with Concrete Slabs